radiantlogic-v8/documentation-new/documentation/deployment/deployment-topics.md

 **Initialize the Replicas**

-Before enabling replication, all replicas must have the same initial image: either an empty store or an initialized store based on the export of the RadiantOne directory store at the primary data center.
+Before enabling replication, all replicas must have the same initial image: either an empty store or an initialized store based on the export of the RadiantOne directory store at the primary data center (if there is already data in the primary cluster).
 When you export the store on the primary data center, you must have the option “Export for Replication” checked to ensure the uuid attribute is properly included in the export and handled during the import into the replica cluster.
 Download the file as you go through the export process.

 ![Export File for Replication](Media/export-file-for-replication.jpg)